dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/postgres-configuration-store.md

 7. In the subscribe request add an additional metadata field with key as `pgNotifyChannel` and value should be set to same `channel name` mentioned in `pg_notify`.
 From the above example, it should be set to `config`

 {{% alert title="Note" color="primary" %}}
-When calling `subscribe` API, `metadata.pgNotifyChannel` should be used to specify the name of the channel  to listen for notifications from postgres configuration store.
+When calling `subscribe` API, `metadata.pgNotifyChannel` should be used to specify the name of the channel to listen for notifications from Postgres configuration store.

 Any number of keys can be added to a subscription request.
-Each subscription uses a exclusive database connectio.
-So, it is strongly recommended to subscribe to multiple keys within a single subscription.
+Each subscription uses an exclusive database connection.
+It is strongly recommended to subscribe to multiple keys within a single subscription.
 This helps optimize the number of connections to the database.

 Example of subscribe HTTP API -
 ```ps